 FOR FURTHER INFORMATION CONTACT:

 Mr. Wayne Joyner, the Designated Federal Officer for the committee, in writing at ATTN: ATTG-ZC, TRADOC, 950 Jefferson Ave, Fort Eustis, VA 23604, by email at firstname.lastname@example.org, or by telephone at (757) 501-5810.

 The committee meeting is being held under the provisions of the Federal Advisory Committee Act of 1972 (5 U.S.C., Appendix, as amended), the Government in the Sunshine Act of 1976 (5 U.S.C.
 552b, as amended), and 41 CFR 102-3.150.

-Proposed Agenda: October 8-9: The committee is chartered to provide independent advice and recommendations to the Secretary of the Army on the educational, doctrinal, and research policies and activities of U.S. Army educational programs.
-The committee will review and evaluate information related to dealing with sexual harassment and assault, and explore cultural issues affecting sexual harassment and assault.
-The committee will discuss societal norms, generational differences, changes in cultural dynamics, and sexual attitudes that may impact the Army's culture.
+Agenda: April 2: The committee is chartered to provide independent advice and recommendations to the Secretary of the Army on the educational, doctrinal, and research policies and activities of U.S. Army educational programs.
+The committee will review and evaluate the discoveries made by the study group related to BCT Workload, and discuss and deliberate provisional findings and recommendations submitted by its subcommittees.

 Public Accessibility to the Meeting: Pursuant to 5 U.S.C.
 552b, as amended, and 41 CFR 102-3.140 through 102-3.165, and subject to the availability of space, this meeting is open to the public.
 Seating is on a first to arrive basis.
 Attendees are requested to submit their name, affiliation, and daytime phone number seven business days prior to the meeting to Mr. Joyner, via electronic mail, the preferred mode of submission, at the address listed in the FOR FURTHER INFORMATION CONTACT section.